Khalatse

-Khalatse, often written as Khaltse or Khalsi, is the headquarters of the eponymous subdivision, block and tehsil in the Leh district of Ladakh, India.
+Khalatse, often written as Khaltse or Khalsi, is the headquarters of the eponymous subdivision, block and tehsil in the Sham district of Ladakh, India.
 It is located 95 km from Leh city on the old main road to Kargil, where it crosses the Indus over an iron bridge.
 Much of its importance is because it is the place where the road from Kashmir debouches into the Indus Valley.

 Close by are the remains of an old fortified customs house.
 Khaltsi is also the location of the upcoming new Sindhu Central University of Ladakh.

 History

 Bridge at Khalatse.
 Photo taken first half of 20th century.

 A fragmentary inscription at Khalatse carries the name 'Maharaja Uvima' which is attributed to the Kushan king, Vima Kadphises, who ruled in the 1st or early 2nd century CE.

 Lhachen Naglug (c.
 1150-1175 CE), the king of Ladakh (then known as the Maryul kingdom), built a bridge across the Indus at the same site as the present bridge, and the Bragnag castle on the bank of the Indus, on the brook, about one mile (1.6 km) above the present village, to guard the bridge.
 It was built in competition with another bridge, the Babu Khar bridge, only three miles (4.8 km) away, and was clearly built to raise taxes from travellers.
 The castle is said to have been the first castle built in the country.
 The ruins of the castle and also the remains of extensive fields and watercourses are still visible.
 Lha chen Naglug also built the palace at Wanla.

 There are a number of ancient Dardic rock carvings nearby, including one of a Dard woman carrying a basket on her back, one of a man hunting antelopes, and some showing men with what appear to be flat hats, all costumes similar to the Dards of Da.
 In front of the ancient Dard castle at Khalatse is an inscription in an Indian language which probably dates from the period of Dard occupation.

 The German Moravian Church Mission, which opened in Leh in 1885 had a sub-station in Khalatse which remained open for the half a century prior to India's independence in 1947 and played a prominent role there with their medical and educational activities, but only made a few converts.

 At a cost of 750 crores, Khaltsi has been chosen as the location of the upcoming Central University in Ladakh.
 Its location was strategically chosen, being between the capitals of Kargil and Leh.

 Khalatse is also famous for its apricots.